What is Home Equity and Why is Everyone so Fascinated With It?

 As home loan (mortgage) payments are made, you're increasing your equity.
 The portion of your monthly payment that goes towards the 'principal' balance of the loan is the equity you're building each time you make a payment.
 At the beginning of your term, this will be interest-heavy.
 But as time goes on or as you make additional payments, you'll begin to really see that home equity creep up.

-Too see how much you've paid off so far, take a look at your year-end mortgage loan summaries.
-This will give you a total of how much went toward principal loan balance during that year.
+To see how much you've paid so far, take a look at your year-end mortgage loan summaries.
+This will give you a total of how much went toward the principal loan balance as well as how much went toward interest payments during that year.

 2. Increasing Value: Home Improvements